-In its clearinghouse, CCP, CSD and TR activities, B3's rules and procedures allow it to gather the information about indirect participation needed to manage risk.
+In its clearinghouse, CCP, CSD and financial assets and OTC derivatives TR activities, B3's rules and procedures allow it to gather the information about indirect participation needed to manage risk.

 B3 follows the individual customer segregation model, using individual segregated customer accounts for the registration of transactions, position control, and collateral management.
-Its clearinghouses, CSD and TR therefore have the capacity to gather and assess risk information at the customer/investor level.
+Its clearinghouses, CSD and financial assets and OTC derivatives TR therefore have the capacity to gather and assess risk information at the customer/investor level.
 Direct participants must keep up to date all information regarding the indirect participants linked to them, as required by CVM.
 Additional information may also be collected and accessed by direct request or via the audits of direct participants executed by BSM.